 Emergency Room Physician

 Wentzville Fire Department Chief

 "You don't expect to be in that situation," John Smith said.
 "We all thought that we were just going to have fun, to celebrate.
 It's a holiday.
 We'd just won a basketball game, so we were just going to have a good time, but we weren't expecting that [with] one wrong move, we would be all one second away from dying."
 The photo shown below of then 14-year-old John and his friends on the ice on Lake Sainte Louise was taken the night before the drowning, after the basketball game, when it was a lot colder and the ice was thicker.
-The next day it was in the mid-50s and the ice had melted some. -FOX 11
+The next day it was in the mid-50s and the ice had melted some.
+In the movie, they are only shown going on the ice once, the day they fell in. -FOX 11

 Yes.
 Our Breakthrough fact check confirms that John Smith was under water for approximately 15 minutes before rescuers, including Tommy Shine, found him on the rocky bottom of the lake and pulled him to the surface.
 John was in the frigid water for a total of more than 20 minutes.

 This is somewhat dramatized in the movie.
 In The Impossible book, Joyce Smith mentions that something in Tommy Shine's spirit "prompted and almost pushed him to move in a different direction, straight toward the ice shelf."
 It was "a feeling as though someone were next to him guiding him."
 Using a ten-foot long pole with a hook on the end, he poked around the rocky bottom of the lake near the ice ledge and found John Smith.
 Tommy pulled John to the surface.
 Tommy Shine himself is never quoted talking about this spiritual nudge in the book, nor does he bring it up with his chief at the station.